Trump hires South Carolina lawyer Bowers for impeachment defense | Law-Order

 Former President Donald Trump has hired South Carolina-based lawyer Butch Bowers to represent him in his Senate impeachment trial over a charge that he incited insurrection, a source familiar with the matter said on Thursday.
-Bowers did not immediately respond to a request for comment.
+Bowers did not respond to requests for comment.

 In 2012, Bowers represented then-Governor Nikki Haley in an ethics hearing over allegations that she engaged in illegal lobbying while she was a state representative.
 Haley was cleared of wrongdoing.
 In 2009, Bowers represented then-Governor Mark Sanford in an ethics hearing over his use of a state aircraft for a secret five-day trip to Argentina to see a woman with whom he was having an extramarital affair.
 Sanford agreed to pay $74,000 to settle charges that his personal travel and campaign spending violated state ethics laws, but he continued to deny wrongdoing.

-Bowers, a graduate of Tulane University's law school, has his own law firm and is associated with the Miller Law Group.
-Bowers said on that firm's website that he enjoyed "bird hunting" and "good bourbon."
-Bakari Sellers, a former South Carolina politician and a Democrat, said on Twitter that Bowers is a "very good" lawyer.
+Bowers, also known as Karl Smith Bowers Jr., is a graduate of Tulane University's law school, has his own law firm and is associated with the Miller Law Group.
+Bowers said on the group's website that he enjoyed "bird hunting" and "good bourbon."
+"I’ve always found him to be competent and ethical,” said South Carolina lawyer Jay Bender, a Democrat who has known Bowers professionally for over 20 years.

+But he said Trump would not be his first controversial representation.
+"I've found many of his clients to be objectionable," Bender said.
 Trump's trial is likely to begin sometime around mid-February in order to give Bowers time to prepare, Republican Senator Mike Braun told reporters on Thursday.
-SECOND IMPEACHMENT

-Former White House counsel Pat Cipollone and Trump personal lawyer Jay Sekulow, who helped lead the defense in the first impeachment trial in early 2020, were not expected to be involved, according to people familiar with the situation.
-Trump was previously impeached by the House in late 2019 on a charge of abusing his power by asking Ukraine's government to announce investigations to discredit Biden.
+Former White House counsel Pat Cipollone and Trump personal lawyer Jay Sekulow, who helped lead the defense in the first impeachment trial in early 2020, were not expected to be involved, people familiar with the situation have said.
+Trump was first impeached by the House in late 2019 on a charge of abusing his power by asking Ukraine's government to announce investigations to discredit Biden.
 The then Republican-controlled Senate acquitted him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)